Your health is our top priority, and we want you to be safe while attending to your routine health care needs.

-As a precaution, your doctor’s office will be calling you prior to your appointment to ask some pre–screening questions.
+As a precaution, your doctor’s office will be calling you before your appointment to ask some pre–screening questions.

-In accordance with current U.S. Centers for Disease Control and Prevention guidelines, you will need to wear a protective face covering in OSF HealthCare facilities.
+Under the current U.S. Centers for Disease Control and Prevention guidelines, you will need to wear a protective face-covering in OSF HealthCare facilities.

-When you arrive for your appointment, office staff will screen you again.
+When you arrive for your appointment, the office staff will screen you again.
 We appreciate your patience.